Prepare the map and form

 Next, you'll create the map that community members will use when collecting litter data.
 This is the map participants will use in the Field Maps mobile app.
 You'll enable the community cleanup layer for editing and add it to a new map.

-- On the item details page of the community cleanup layer you just created, click the Settings tab.
+- On the item details page of your Esri Community Cleanup layer you just created, click the Settings tab.

 - In the Feature Layer (hosted) section, under Editing, check Enable editing and Enable Sync.